annetvd/infra-starter-kit/README.md

 To get started, create a Codespace directly from this repository by clicking `Code`, selecting the `Codespaces` tab, and choosing `Create codespace on main`.
 This will open a **blank Codespace** with **Ubuntu 22.04**.
 No additional setup is required.
 This project was developed and tested on Ubuntu 22.04, which is the recommended environment.

 This project aims to be accessible for review and learning:
-- All variables used by the playbook are public and initialized with dummy values.
+- All variables used by the playbooks are public and initialized with dummy values.
 - For sensitive data that must be valid (e.g., Cloudflare Tunnel token), **HashiCorp Vault** is used to securely inject values at runtime.<br><br>

 ### 1. Prepare the Environment